-It is not always about getting the best of the best installed on your computer.
-Probably because the best is the most expensive.
-The average enthusiast is not interested in paying $1500 for flagship NVIDIA or the $1000 flagship AMD GPU.
+It isn’t always about getting the best of the best installed on your computer, mainly because the best is usually the most expensive.
+The majority of PC gamers will be unwilling to pay $1500 for the flagship NVIDIA GPU or the $1000 flagship AMD GPU.

-Most enthusiasts are looking for the best bang for the buck.
-The RTX 3070 and RX 6800 are exactly what most gamers have been searching for.
+Most enthusiasts are looking for the best bang for their buck.
+The RTX 3070 and RX 6800 are exactly what most PC gamers have been searching for.

-However, it seems like a lot of PC gamers are aiming towards the green side.
-It makes sense though.
+It seems that a lot of PC gamers are leaning toward the green side, NVIDIA.
+This isn’t a surprise.
 The 3070 offers better ray-tracing performance and has DLSS.
-With DLSS turned on in games such as Cyberpunk 2077, Death Stranding, and Control, you can gain a huge FPS boost without losing any kind of graphical fidelity.
+With DLSS active in games such as Cyberpunk 2077, Death Stranding, and Control, you can gain a huge FPS boost without losing any graphical fidelity.

-So, unless AMD releases something that can compete against NVIDIA’s AI upscaling technology, DLSS, you should be looking to buy an RTX 3070.
+Unless AMD releases something that can compete with NVIDIA’s AI upscaling technology, DLSS, you should be looking to buy an RTX 3070.

-But, with so many different variations of the GPU on the market, you may have trouble making the right decision.
+However, with so many variations of the GPU on the market, you could have trouble making the right decision.